mike182uk/homebridge-zwave/README.md

 `accessories` is where you will map a ZWave node to a HomeKit accessory.
 To define an accessory the information needed is:

 - `zwaveNodeId` - the ID of the node in the ZWave network that this accessory is for
-- `displayName` - the name that will be used for this accessory
+- `displayName` - the name that will be used for this accessory in HomeKit
 - `homekitCategory` - the type of accessory HomeKit will see this accessory as.
 Supported categories are:
   - `Outlet`
   - `Sensor`